ifoxfoot/fqacalc/README.md

 entries dataset we created only has 34 entries.

-In some cases plants from the user list can be matched to the regional database, but the plant is not associated with any C score!
+In some cases plants from the user list can be matched to the regional database, but the plant is not associated with any C score.
 This is usually because not enough is known about that plant.
 Plants that are matched but have no C score will be excluded from FQI metric calculation. `unassigned_plants()` is a function that shows the user